relaywirelessapi/helium-api/docs/docs/index.md

 ## Overview

-The Helium API provides access to IoT and Mobile data from the Helium Network.
+The Helium API provides access to IoT, Mobile, and HNT data from the Helium Network.
 Through our GraphQL API, you can:

+- Sync hotspot rewards including HNT, IOT, MOBILE
 - Access IoT beacon and witness ingest reports
-- Retrieve IoT and mobile reward shares
+- Retrieve IoT and Mobile reward shares
-- Monitor network status
+- Monitor hotspot network status
-- Query historical data
+- Query Helium historical data
+- And get any data provided by Helium Oracles

+## Open Source

+Relay API is open-source.
+The backend code will be published under the Relay GitHub organization and made publicly accessible for review, feedback, contributions, and independent development.
+The API will be open-sourced after the Beta phase, at the time of the public launch.

+### Sponsored by Helium Foundation

+Relay API was built in partnership with the Helium Foundation.
+The Foundation awarded a grant to Relay to make Helium Oracle data more accessible to the community—removing the need to interact directly with AWS S3 and its complexities.

 ## Why GraphQL?